gorgias/gorgias-webflow/README.md

 # Custom code for gorgias.com (hosted on webflow)

 ## About The Project
-This repository contains all the custom code (JS or CSS) that we need on gorgias.com Instead of embedding our code in the admin interface of webflow, or even directly in the body of pages indvidually using webflow embed element, we decided to centralize it in one place
+This repository contains all the custom code (JS or CSS) used on gorgias.com While gorgias.com is built with webflow, a low code CMS platform, it requires sometimes to add custom code for some specific use cases.
+You can always add [Embed custom code through webflow](https://university.webflow.com/lesson/custom-code-embed), but it's not a code practise at scale: It's hard to maintain as we don't know where is what, and it doesn't allow streamline collaboration.

+So as alternative, we built this github repository to centralize all of our custom code

 ### Benefits
-- easily maintain the custom
+- the custom code is easier to maintain
+- Multiple stackholders can work in parallel
-- Increase website performance: not repeated code, better usage of cach
+- It increases website performance: not repeated code, better usage of cache, etc.

 ## How does it work?
-(WIP)
-- CDN using JS deliver
+1. The code is stored on this Github repository
+2. We use jdDelivr as CDN to deploy our repo
+3. the critical scripts are loaded directly the head of our website, within the webflow admin backoffice [here](https://webflow.com/dashboard/sites/gorgiasio/code)
-- Critical scripts are loaded from webflow admin interface, in head / sync
+4. Critical scripts are loaded from webflow admin , in the <head> in order to not load async.
-- Other scripts are called from /src/main.js
+5. For non-critical scripts are called from /src/main.js, which is loaded async, for performances purposes.

-## Structure of the repo
-Repo to organize all Webflow custom codes including :
-- JS files
-- CSS files
+4. In this head, we also have a routing logic that allow us to work on local and test our code releasing (more info in the above section "How to use local repository to develop?")

-## jsDelivr
+### jsDelivr & Deployement

-After every commit, it may takes by default up to 7 days to jsDelivr to update @latest version of files hosted on Github.
-To avoid this, JsDelivr offers a purge functionnality, but it doesn't work properly.
+After every branch merges, it can take take up to 7 days to jsDelivr to update @latest version of files hosted on Github.
+To avoid this, JsDelivr offers a purge functionnality.
+That being said, it can still take a few hours.

+So after each branch merge, it requires to execute manually the 2 following steps
+1. Purge the CDN version of the files you've updated (format: https://cdn.jsdelivr.net/gh/gorgias/gorgias-webflow@latest/{{path}}/{{file}}.min.ext)
-To prevent the delay, each time you publish a branch, update the commitVersion in the head of the website admin with the latest branch version published (and don't forget to publish the website)
+2. Update the "commitVersion" variable in the head of the website through the webflow admin [here](https://webflow.com/dashboard/sites/gorgiasio/code) with the latest branch version published (and don't forget to publish the website).
 - Here is where you can find the latest branch Version in Github: https://share.getcloudapp.com/7KuzZ8gD.
 You can also You can also run to command line git branch -v
 - Here is where you have to update the commitVersion in Webflow: https://share.getcloudapp.com/mXuDW6nY

-## Debug mode

 ### How to use local repository to develop
-You can test your local code before deploying by using Visual code Studio and the extension Live server
+You can test your local code before deployement by using Visual code Studio and the extension Live server
 - Once the extension is installed, click on the bottom right corner button "Go live": https://share.getcloudapp.com/6quboede
 - It will open http://127.0.0.1:5500/.
-It means all good, your local code is now runing on a local server.
-You can close the tab
+It means your local code is now runing on a local server.
+You can close the tab.
-- Then, add "?debug=gorgias" in the gorgias URL of the page want to test your local code
+- Then, add "?debug=gorgias" in the gorgias URL page of the page want to test with your local code.
+This trick will load your local files instead of the CDN ones.
-- In the admin of the webflow website (<head> tag -> https://share.getcloudapp.com/7KuzZ8BW), a function replaces all remote repository URLs by the local ones when "?debug=gorgias" is in the URL
+- Once ever

 ## Github Branch naming convention